Skip to main content

 IdentityFile Path to the private key (for key authentication)

-Additional parameters can be configured as needed, but these are the essential ones.
+Additional parameters can be configured as needed, but these are the most essential ones.

 Connecting to Servers